AldaronLau/zoitei/src/vowels.md

 ## Vowels and Syllables

 For ASCII, use - to split syllables.
-Any vowel before the - is quiet.
+A vowel directly preceding the - is quiet.

 Use ä to split syllables in vowel clusters.
 Use an ' following the vowel to indicate the ä was a quiet vowel (otherwise assumed loud).